sjml/beschi/docs/languages/c.md

         - You probably shouldn't declare members in the protocol that would shadow these variables, but I'm not the boss of you.
 * With the various length variables: they will be set properly when reading a message out of a buffer, but ***you are responsible*** for making sure they are correct before they go into a buffer.
 C has no way to track the length of arrays (without introducing another dependency), so it's up to you.
 * The calculated length for strings should *not* include the null terminator.
-* When declaring an instance of a message, it's probably best to use the generated constant `{namespace}_{message_name}_default` to make sure that its members are initialized and that its identifying byte is set correctly.
+* When declaring an instance of a message, it's probably best to use the generated `{namespace}_{message_name}_Create` function to make sure that its members are initialized and that its identifying byte is set correctly.
 Otherwise things might break.
+    - Note that function allocates, so that's a problem for you, just copy the constant `{namespace}_{message_name}_default` directly.
 * Reading a message from a buffer copies all the data it needs, so the buffer can be discarded safely afterwards.
 This *does* mean, though, that the reading functions will allocate memory if there are lists or strings in the structure.
 They will need to be `free`-ed or will leak.
     - Every message struct has an associated `{namespace}_Destroy{message_type}` function that handles that for you.
 * `ProcessRawBytes` fills an array of pointers to `void` (`void**`), so you need to pass it a *pointer* to such an array, a `void***`.
 I know, I know.
 Anyway, once it's filled, you can check each one for its type with `{namespace}_GetMessageType` and then cast as you need to.